hridaya423/shiba/wiki/COOLIFY_SETUP.md

 # Coolify Deployment Guide for Shiba Wiki

 ## Current Issue
-Your MediaWiki deployment is failing because:
+Your MediaWiki deployment is showing a 502 Bad Gateway error because:
-1. **SSL Certificate Issues** - The site has certificate problems
+1. **Container Not Starting** - The MediaWiki container is failing to start properly
-2. **MediaWiki Not Configured** - The container starts but MediaWiki needs initial setup
+2. **Database Connection Issues** - Environment variables need to be properly set
-3. **Database Connection** - Environment variables need to be properly set
+3. **MediaWiki Setup Required** - The container needs to complete initial setup

 ## Step-by-Step Fix